-The Enfield area was first settled in 1804 by Judah and Lydia Chase Baker.
+The first colonial settlers, Judah and Lydia Chase Baker, arrived in 1804.
 It first registered to become a township in November 1820, and was officially registered with the State of New York on March 16, 1821.
 The Town was formed from thirty-six lots of the southern portion of Military Township lot No. 22, Ulysses.

 Agriculture was a way of life for most residents.
 By 1865, 80% of the Town's land was used for farming.
 By 1866, five sawmills operated on Five Mile Creek.
 After the Civil War, the Federal Government encouraged the establishment of farmers' organizations.
-Thus, the Enfield Valley

-Grange No. 295 was founded.
+Thus, the Enfield Valley Grange No. 295 was founded.
 In 1925, local residents built a grange hall and meeting space.
 By 1995, it was the only grange hall still officially functioning in Tompkins County, New York.